Estate Management and ICT

 Elimination of Slopping out

 In line with the Government Programme for National Recovery,the Prison Service is committed to the elimination of slopping out in all prisons.
 While the issue of slopping out cannot be resolved overnight the Prison Service has made significant progress in this regard in recent months.
-The number of prisoners currently slopping out has decreased by over 56% in the past 12 months The completion of the Mountjoy Project, the construction of a new prison in Cork and the replacement of the outdated A and B wings in Limerick prison will see an end to slopping out in those prisons by the end of 2015.
+The number of prisoners currently slopping out has decreased by over 68% in the past 5 years.
+The construction of the new prison in Cork will see an end to slopping out in that prison by the end of 2015 and will see slopping out reduce.

 Information Communications Technology